sarasousa/events/README.md

 ones.
 Each event contains a comments section.

 This website was created within the scope of a Web Languages and Technologies subject and it was built by 2 students.
-As a challenge of this course, the students couldn't use any frameworks, so this website was built using pure PHP, Javascript and all of the CSS was implemented without relying on Bootstrap or any template.
+As a challenge during this course the students couldn't use any frameworks, so this website was built using raw PHP and Javascript, and all of the CSS was implemented without relying on Bootstrap or any templates.